 The Kilimanjaro trek culminates with 'summit night' - and this is where it toughens up - and there will be plenty of support from the crew.
 It's a midnight departure - a 6 hour climb with the head torches on - and eventually sunrise as we head towards the crater rim.
 From there its still up to an hour or so to the famous Kilimanjaro sign at the summit - and that magical photo and celebration on the Roof of Africa

 Our Local Climb Groups have a intimate feel about them - with group sizes of 8-12 - and you'll get to know the local crew really well.
-These groups are ideal for thoes who may have had some experience of trekking at altitude.
+These groups are ideal for thoes who may have had some experience of trekking at altitude - and confident in their own ability.